mmasuda/CourseProject/Codebook.md

-###Code Book
+##Code Book

- This code book shows variable description of tidy data set derived from Human Activity Recognition Using Smartphones Dataset(see https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+This code book shows summary and variable description of tidy data set derived from Human Activity Recognition Using Smartphones Dataset(see https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+###summary

+This tidy data set provides the average of mean and standard deviation on each measurement for each activity and each subject.
+In detailed, this data set shows the average of each 66 measurements for each 6 activites and each 30 subjects, that is 180 rows.
+The first two columns show subject and activity.
+The following 66 columns show the average of each 66 measurements.

+###variable description

 They are listed in alphabetic order.

 ####activity
 	description	performed activities on experiment